Build your first dashboard

 dashboard_editor

-• Change the card title from "New card" to "Actor Overview"
+• Change the card title from "New card" to something descriptive like "Actor Overview"

 • Select Graph from the visualization type dropdown

-• Paste the following Cypher query in the Query field:
+• Paste your Cypher query into the Query field

 cypher